Leading Roller Manufacturers

 2. Roller Manufacturing

-Casting processes are utilized only with rubber rollers that have metallic cores.
-In this case, cores are formed through a metal casting process like stamping, after which they are bound to a rubber coating.
-Binding is carried out using a bonding agent that is usually made of polymer-solvent solutions, a primer coat based on phenolic-style resins and a top layer of mixed polymers and other various materials.
+Casting is specifically employed for rubber rollers featuring metallic cores.
+Here, cores are initially shaped via metal casting techniques such as stamping.
+Subsequently, they are affixed to a rubber coating using a bonding agent.
+This agent typically comprises polymer-solvent solutions, followed by a primer coat composed of phenolic-style resins, and finally, a top layer incorporating mixed polymers and diverse materials.

 3. Grooving